 The morning that I sat down to write this study my husband and I got the biggest laugh when we heard our littlest boy from down the hall yell, “I don’t want to be a sidekick!”
 Obviously, there was an argument between two brothers and the youngest did not want to be Robin, he wanted to be Batman In reality, any one of my boys could play the part of superhero, not one is more special than the other and all three hold a superpower that makes them look particularly adorable during their time of need (or want).

 It is always challenging to describe the role of a wife without offending someone because it seems like everyone is offended these days, so let’s stick with the Scripture here, God’s plan and role for us is special.
 Think about it, no one wants to be considered the “sidekick” when they know they have equal but different powers.
 Right?
 Right!
 My “superpowers” as a wife and mother are different from my husbands “superpowers.”
 However, we work as a team.
 In a way, I am his sidekick.
 Not because I am less of a person but because he needs me to be and I don’t mind.
 Truly, I don’t mind because I know that without my super powers by his side, he would be less than a man and no man wants to be less.
 We are to make them greater.
 We are always supposed to use our powers (let’s call them gifts), to lift up our husbands and make them better than they ever thought they could be.
 There is one gift we can all have as wives, Kindness.

 Kindness is one of the most powerful gifts we have.
-We use it by choice, just as we choose to be patient and learn to be patient.
+We use it by choice, just as we choose to be patient.
 We must sometimes learn to be kind.
 Kindness is always remembered by the receiver.
 In the shortest Psalm in the book of Psalms there is a verse that says this about kindness…